budostylz/Agile-Software-Development/README.md

  https://kanbanery.com/ebook/GettingStartedWithKanban.pdf

  ## Steps
- 1. Understand the client's problem.
+ 1. Understand the client problem.
  2. Create a requirement from the problem.
  3. Create a solution for the problem.
  4. Create a schedule for the solution.